snoonetIRC/website/content/tor.md

 type: "page"
 ---

-Connections to Snoonet using Tor are not supported.
-You will need to utilize an alternative method should you wish to connect to Snoonet using a VPN.
+We are in the process of bringing back our TOR hidden service.
+At the moment, we maintain that direct connections to Snoonet from the TOR network are not permitted and ask that you utilize an alternative service to connect, providing that it complies with our [rules](/rules).

-There are no plans to restore our Tor hidden service at this time.
+More information will be communicated when possible.